codingjustfortest/Logistic-Regression----BiShop-example/README.md

 # Logistic-Regression----BiShop-example
-In this repository i pushed some codes for solving a practice in bishop book
+In this repository i pushed some codes for solving a practice in bishop book. the practice is about: Overfitting - Regularization in Regression.